 7. ROU ASSETS AND LEASES LIABILITIES

-The Company has operating leases for its corporate offices, including its Palo Alto, California lease agreement which was extended by a first amendment in December 2025 and now expires on April 30, 2027, and a warehouse lease agreement in Guilford, Connecticut which was extended by six months in June 2025 and expires on August 31, 2026.
-As of December 31, 2025 and 2024, the balance of operating lease ROU assets of $316 and $341, respectively, current lease liabilities of $248 and $269, respectively, and non-current lease liabilities of $66 and $78, respectively, are included in the Company's consolidated balance sheets in other long term assets, accrued expenses, other current liabilities and other noncurrent liabilities, respectively.
+The Company has operating leases for its corporate offices, including its Palo Alto, California lease agreement which expires on April 30, 2026 and a warehouse lease agreement in Guilford, Connecticut which expires on February 28, 2026.
+As of December 31, 2024, the balance of operating lease ROU assets of $341, current lease liabilities of $269, and non-current lease liabilities of $78 which are included in the Company's condensed consolidated balance sheets in other long term assets, accrued expenses and other current liabilities.

 About Leases Disclosures